TheOnlyZac/sly1/CONTRIBUTING.md

 ### 4. Write your code

-Write your code in the `src` directory.
+Write your code in the `src/P2` directory.
 You can use any text editor you like, but we recommend [Visual Studio](https://visualstudio.microsoft.com/downloads/).

 #### 4b.
 Write test cases

 If you are adding new code, it is strongly reocmmended that you also write unit tests for it.
-Unit tests use CTest and are located in the `test` directory.
 See the [unit tests section](#writing-tests) for more information.

 <!-- #### 4b.
 Match your code